scm-manager/.github/README.md

 # .github
-Template and files for the health of the SCM-Manager community
+Template and files for the health of the SCM-Manager community.